ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/llvm_putty/putty_llvm.md

 ```

 {{% notice Note %}}
 The cmake helper tool `cmcldeps.exe` has an issue understanding the entire command-line syntax with "/" used to to pass a command-line option.
-So we switch to use "-" instead to pass the command line option.
+You can use "-" instead to pass the command line option.
 {{% /notice %}}

 10. Build the application